Changzhouli3309/projekt_csvToXml/README.md

 # projekt_csvToXml
-This project can .xml file base on data from a .csv file.
+This project can make a .xml file base on data from a .csv file.

 # How to use:
 1. Put your .csv file in file folder \projekt_csvToXml